Web & Knowledge Manager

-Sherylynn Sealy is a strategist, artist, and educator with a varied background.
-Prior to her role with Grantmakers in the Arts, Sherylynn was a Philanthropy Fellow with the New York Community Trust where she engaged with arts and culture funders and organizations across New York City.
-She previously served as a consultant for the New Haven Mayor’s Office and Superintendent’s Office on their implementation of the City-wide Youth Stat Initiative.
+Sherylynn Sealy is a strategist, yoga instructor, performing artist, and educator with a varied background.
+She is also on the steering committee of Emerging Practitioners in Philanthropy (EPIP)-Boston Chapter.
+Prior to her program manager role with Grantmakers in the Arts, Sherylynn was a Philanthropy Fellow with the New York Community Trust where she engaged with arts and culture funders and organizations across New York City.
+She previously served as a consultant for the Mayor’s Office and Superintendent’s Office on their implementation of the City-wide Youth Stat Initiative in New Haven, CT.
 Managing over 200 student-cases, she served as the point of contact for schools and local partners.
 A Teach for America alumna, she received her MPA in Public and Nonprofit Management and Policy from New York University, and her BS in Education and Psychology from Northeastern University.
-She serves on the Dance/NYC Junior Committee and is the Producing Artistic Director at Greater Glory Nazarene Ministries in Brooklyn, NY.
+She also served on the Dance/NYC Junior Committee.
+She is the Producing Artistic Director at Greater Glory Nazarene Ministries in Brooklyn, NY.
 She continues to explore her passion for performing arts, traveling, and spreading a message of hope.

 President & CEO